axelkerjun/Monopoly/README.md

 ### Feature Modularity
 The watchlist feature is separated into its own page, component, API routes, and database table.
 This keeps the feature easier to maintain and prevents the dashboard code from becoming too crowded.

+### Dynamic Routing

+The individual stock analytics page uses a dynamic Next.js route at /stocks/[symbol].
+This allows the same page component to render analytics for different stocks based on the selected ticker.

+### Backend API Encapsulation

+The sentiment analysis logic is kept inside a server-side API route.
+This prevents the Hugging Face API token from being exposed to the frontend and keeps external model calls separated from UI components.

+### Reusable Analytics Components

+The stock chart and sentiment analyser are implemented as separate components.
+This keeps the individual stock page easier to maintain and allows each analytics feature to be developed independently.

+### Data Normalization

+Market data from Yahoo Finance is normalized before being displayed.
+This includes converting URL symbols, handling different timestamp formats, sorting news by publish time, and formatting values such as currency, percentages, and ratios.

 ## API Routes

 | Route | Method | Purpose |